-The primary products sold by the food service segment are soft pretzels, frozen novelties, churros, handheld products and baked goods.
-Our customers in the food service segment include snack bars and food stands in chain, department, and discount stores; malls and shopping centers; casual dining restaurants; fast food outlets; stadiums and sports arenas; leisure and theme parks; convenience stores; movie theatres; warehouse club stores; schools, colleges, and other institutions.
-Within the food service industry, our products are purchased by the consumer primarily for consumption at the point-of-sale.
+The primary products sold by the Food Service segment are soft pretzels, frozen novelties, churros, handheld products and baked goods.
+Our customers in the Food Service segment include snack bars and food stands in chain, department and discount stores; malls and shopping centers; casual dining restaurants; fast food and casual dining restaurants; stadiums and sports arenas; leisure and theme parks; convenience stores; movie theatres; warehouse club stores; schools, colleges and other institutions.
+Within the food service industry, our products are purchased by the consumer primarily for consumption at the point-of-sale or for take-away.